 Complying with the law

 - As with everything in life, we require our fundraisers to comply with the law.
 This includes the law relating to fundraising, obtaining appropriate licenses (if required) for raffles and other fundraising activities.
 It also includes more general things like making sure you are not misleading or deceiving people and all other behaviour or actions that would put you in contravention of any legal requirement or prohibition.
-A lot of our other rules set out in this document are based on legal requirements, so don’t take this section or the contents of this document as being the full extent of what is required to comply with the law.
+Compliance with COVID restrictions and directives is a must at all times.
+A lot of our other rules set out in this document are based on legal requirements, and it is impossible to list every law with which you must comply which can also vary based on your initiative or activity, so you should not take this section as being the full extent of what is required to comply with the law.

 - The privacy of everyone involved with Make-A-Wish is very important.
 Because of this, we need you to understand fully that by conducting a fundraising initiative, you are obliged to comply with all laws, including privacy laws.
 You have to comply with all law, whether state, Commonwealth, or otherwise in relation to all personal and sensitive information that you collect or come into contact with.